xLightsSequencer/xLights/README.txt

    -- enh (gil)     Add value curves to Shockwave effect.
    -- enh (gil)     Add value curves to the Fan effect.
    -- enh (gil)     Add value curves to Morph effect.
-   -- enh (keithsw) Implement e1.31 sync
+   -- enh (keith)   Implement e1.31 sync
-   -- enh (keithsw) Add more checks in check sequence -- enh (keithsw) Show single colour string colour in sequencer row heading -- enh (keithsw) Add mouth image hints to faces dialog -- enh (keithsw) Show waveform selected duration under Time/FPS display -- bug (keithsw) Fix dropping of ranged timing tracks between two existing ranges.
+   -- enh (keith)   Add more checks in check sequence -- enh (keith)   Show single colour string colour in sequencer row heading -- enh (keith)   Add mouth image hints to faces dialog -- enh (keith)   Show waveform selected duration under Time/FPS display -- bug (keith)   Fix dropping of ranged timing tracks between two existing ranges.
 Also prevent spanning ranges.
-   -- enh (keithsw) Add star to ripple effect and VUMeter -- enh (keithsw) Add a free model description property which is included in model export.
+   -- enh (keith)   Add star to ripple effect and VUMeter -- enh (keith)   Add a free model description property which is included in model export.
 Useful for documenting things like which controller output it should be on or the cable tag or anything else that you may currently record in a spreadsheet.
-   -- bug (keithsw) Fix some problems with timing mark creation -- enh (keithsw) Shift + Double click on effect highlights corresponding portion of the waveform -- enh (keithsw) Add a random color curve type ... randomly sets the color to a color between the colors of the color stops
+   -- bug (keith)   Fix some problems with timing mark creation -- enh (keith)   Shift + Double click on effect highlights corresponding portion of the waveform -- enh (keith)   Add a random color curve type ... randomly sets the color to a color between the colors of the color stops
-   -- enh (keithsw) Add palette quick sets
+   -- enh (keith)   Add palette quick sets
-   -- enh (keithsw) Add ArtNET support - DMX and Sync packets only 2016.48  Aug 29, 2016
+   -- enh (keith)   Add ArtNET support - DMX and Sync packets only 2016.48  Aug 29, 2016
-   -- enh (keithsw) Add sequence checker, "Tools,Check Sequence".
+   -- enh (keith)   Add sequence checker, "Tools,Check Sequence".
 This scans your Setup/Layout/Open sequence and highlights any
                     items that might cause issues or unexpected behaviour in xLights.
    -- bug (dkulp)   Fix WaveForm rendering beyond the end of the sequence -- bug (dkulp)   Add error check for faces effect with non-default buffer style